crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 14. The [OnCreateWindowRequestedActivity](OnCreateWindowRequestedActivity.java) sample demonstrates how to create new window, include:
+### 14. The [XWalkViewWithOnCreateWindowRequested](XWalkViewWithOnCreateWindowRequested.java) sample demonstrates how to create new window, include:

 * XWalkView can create new window